andreigue/andreigue.github.io/_posts/2026-01-09-independence-brings-controversy.md

 It says that you copied.
 Some answers (maybe even most) you got right, but some you will inevitably get wrong, just like your "group".

-I'm just saying I'd rather come to a wrong answer, but have copied no one, than to have copied a group, felt a sense of belonging to that group, and copied their thoughts, even if their (and by extension mine) conclusion is right.
+I'm just saying I'd rather come to a wrong answer, but have copied no one, than to have copied a group, felt a sense of belonging to that group, and copied their thoughts, even if their (and by extension mine) conclusions are right.
 I want to have my own thoughts.
 My own line of reasoning.
 My own conclusions.

 If I meet someone who has all of my same stances (not having an opinion on something is also a stance), then I will be incredibly weirded out, and will keep probing until I find the dissimilarity.
 Because there has to be one.
 The world is too complex, too layered, too full of hidden variables for two independently thinking people to align perfectly.

 It's okay to not have it all figured out at the age of 20.
 30. 40.
 50. 60.
 70. 80.
 90. Chill.

 You don't need to have an opinion on every single topic.
 You don't need to be involved in everything.
 There are way too many topics in the world.
 And this is not a simple algebra problem.
 This involves humans.
 One human is already so complex.
 To figure out how to deal with millions... be humble.
-Don't be so attached to ideas.
+Don't be so attached to your thoughts... especially if they're not yours.

 **[January 23, 2026 Update]** I wrote this article with a liberal/progressive person in mind (not any specific one).
 A person who value signals, i.e.
 Someone with "correct opinions".
 "Be kind to one another".
 I had in mind environments where consensus is enforced through social pressure, reputational risk, and moral language.